GiacomoLeoneMaria/Methodica-App/docs/TERMS_OF_SERVICE_EN.md

 ## Contact

-For questions regarding these Terms of Service, you can contact us:
+For questions regarding these Terms of Service, you can contact us from the app.
-- Email: [insert contact email]

 ---